After6Services/mt-plugin-superassets-for-flickr/README.md

 ## Thumbnails

-Each photo is typically available in multiple sizes that are crated and managed by the Flickr service, so this plugin does not handle or scale images internally.
+Each photo is typically available in multiple sizes that are created and managed by the Flickr service, so this plugin does not handle or scale images internally.

 Template designers can use standard Movable Type's tag *AssetThumbnailURL* to get image URLs as usual.
 In addition to *width* and *height* attributes, the plugin allows to set a Flickr image version explicitly via the *size* attribute: